github/docs/content/admin/enterprise-management/cluster-network-configuration.md

 {% data reusables.enterprise_clustering.x-forwarded-for %}

-To enable the `X-Fowarded-For` header, use this command:
+To enable the `X-Forwarded-For` header, use this command:

 ```shell
 $ ghe-config 'loadbalancer.http-forward' 'true' && ghe-cluster-config-apply